A Summer Home Tour of Our 1920s Beach Cottage (Part 1)

 cottage summer tour living room view from kitchen

-One of the biggest transformations in our cottage was removing the wall that used to separate the living room and kitchen.
-Now the space flows so much better, and the vintage corbels and columns we added to the opening give it extra charm.
+One of the biggest transformations in our cottage was removing the wall that separated the living room and kitchen.
+The space flows so much better now, and the vintage corbels and columns we added give the openings extra charm.

 cottage summer tour living room view from dining room table

-You can see the front door peeking out near the “bakery” sign—right where our tour began.
+You can spot the front door near the bakery sign, right where our tour began.

 cottage summer tour